ConnectAI-E/GitMaya/README.md

 ### 1. Install GitHub Application

-You need to create a GitHub app at first, for details refer to [Deploy GitHub App From Scratch](https://connect-ai.feishu.cn/wiki/SukVwnhlIiTaeHkFEi2c5JGinrb).
+You need to create a GitHub app at first, for details refer to [Deploy GitHub App From Scratch][Deploy GitHub App From Scratch].

 ### 2. Install Feishu Bot Application